-- Cluster must contain exactly one manager. - Cluster must contain exactly one namenode. - Cluster must contain exactly one secondarynamenode. - Cluster can contain at most one resourcemanager and this process is also required by nodemanager. - Cluster can contain at most one jobhistory and this process is also required for resourcemanager. - Cluster can contain at most one oozie and this process is also required for EDP. - Cluster can't contain oozie without datanode. - Cluster can't contain oozie without nodemanager. - Cluster can't contain oozie without jobhistory. - Cluster can't contain hive on the cluster without the following services: metastore, hive server, webcat and resourcemanager. - · Cluster can contain at most one hue server.
+- Cluster must contain exactly one manager. - Cluster must contain exactly one namenode. - Cluster must contain exactly one secondarynamenode. - Cluster must contain at least dfs_replication datanodes. - Cluster can contain at most one resourcemanager and this process is also required by nodemanager. - Cluster can contain at most one jobhistory and this process is also required for resourcemanager. - Cluster can contain at most one oozie and this process is also required for EDP. - Cluster can't contain oozie without datanode. - Cluster can't contain oozie without nodemanager. - Cluster can't contain oozie without jobhistory. - Cluster can't contain hive on the cluster without the following services: metastore, hive server, webcat and resourcemanager. - Cluster can contain at most one hue server. - Cluster can't contain hue server without hive service and oozie. - Cluster can contain at most one spark history server. - Cluster can't contain spark history server without resourcemanager.

-- Cluster can't contain hue server without hive service and oozie. - Cluster can contain at most one spark history server. - Cluster can't contain spark history server without resourcemanager. - Cluster can't contain hbase master service without at least one zookeeper and at least one hbase regionserver. - Cluster can't contain hbase regionserver without at least one hbase maser.
+- Cluster can't contain hbase master service without at least one zookeeper and at least one hbase regionserver. - Cluster can't contain hbase regionserver without at least one hbase maser.

-In case of 5.3.0 version of Cloudera Plugin there are few extra limitations in the cluster topology:
+In case of 5.3.0 or 5.4.0 version of Cloudera Plugin there are few extra limitations in the cluster topology:

-- Cluster can't contain flume without at least one datanode. - Cluster can contain at most one sentry server service. - Cluster can't contain sentry server service without at least one zookeeper and at least one datanode. - Cluster can't contain solr server without at least one zookeeper and at least one datanode. - Cluster can contain at most one sqoop server. - Cluster can't contain sqoop server without at least one datanode, nodemanager and jobhistory. - Cluster can't contain hbase indexer without at least one datanode, zookeeper, solr server and hbase master. - Cluster can contain at most one impala catalog server. - Cluster can contain at most one impala statestore. - Cluster can't contain impala catalogserver without impala statestore, at least one impalad service, at least one datanode, and metastore.
+- Cluster can't contain flume without at least one datanode. - Cluster can contain at most one sentry server service. - Cluster can't contain sentry server service without at least one zookeeper and at least one datanode. - Cluster can't contain solr server without at least one zookeeper and at least one datanode. - Cluster can contain at most one sqoop server. - Cluster can't contain sqoop server without at least one datanode, nodemanager and jobhistory. - Cluster can't contain hbase indexer without at least one datanode, zookeeper, solr server and hbase master. - Cluster can contain at most one impala catalog server. - Cluster can contain at most one impala statestore. - Cluster can't contain impala catalogserver without impala statestore, at least one impalad service, at least one datanode, and metastore. - If using Imapala, the daemons must be installed on every datanode.